berty/berty/go/README.md

   berty [global flags] <subcommand> [flags] [args...]

 SUBCOMMANDS
-  daemon          start a full Berty instance (Berty Protocol + Berty Messenger) account-daemon  start a full Berty instance (Berty Account) mini            start a terminal-based mini berty client (some messaging features not compatible with the app) banner          print the Berty banner of the day
+  daemon          start a full Berty instance (Wesh Protocol + Berty Messenger) account-daemon  start a full Berty instance (Berty Account) mini            start a terminal-based mini berty client (some messaging features not compatible with the app) banner          print the Berty banner of the day